didemkacmazdemir/SpringBoot/README.md

 # SpringBoot
-Spring Boot is a Spring framework module which provides RAD (Rapid Application Development) feature to the Spring framework.
+Spring Boot reduces the need to write a lot of configuration and boilerplate code.